2023s20284-sudo/Mini_Project_IT3003/README.md

    or run `PetBoardingAndDaycareSystemApplication.java` directly from IntelliJ.

 4. Open the frontend
-   - Open `index.html` in your browser, or serve it through a local server, depending on how your team set up the frontend-backend connection.
+   - Open `index.html` in browser, or serve it through a local server, depending on how  team set up the frontend-backend connection.

 5. The backend will start on the default port (usually `http://localhost:8080`)